The Flying Mouse: Voice cast

+Releases

+Before its announced release, it had a premiere 2 days before at Radio City Music Hall accompanied with Walter Lang's “Whom the Gods Destroy”.
+And a week before that, the short's music was put on radio on KHJ.
+The Flying Mouse was released on July 14, of 1934, and became an extreme success, finally financing Disney for other big productions which later down the line helped with the making of Snow White and the Seven Dwarfs.
+The mouse and the mother even appeared in Mickey's Polo Team as a cameo.The film's songs didn't become a hit like Who's Afraid of the Big Bad Wolf as expected, but it became a major milestone in personality animation, which also led to other personality cartoons.

 Home media

 The short was released on December 4, 2001, on Walt Disney Treasures: Silly Symphonies - The Historic Musical Animated Classics.
 Prior to that, the featurette also appeared on the Walt Disney Cartoon Classics Limited Gold Edition: Silly Symphonies VHS in the 1980s.

 It was also released as a bonus feature, alongside fellow Silly Symphony short Elmer Elephant, on DVD and Blu-ray releases of Dumbo.